mark2devel/mark2/CONTRIBUTING.md

 #### `ServerEvent`

-Issued to inform plugins something is happening with the server Mainly used in the push plugin to send a push notifications.
+Issued to inform plugins something is happening with the server Mainly used in the push plugin to send a push notifications

 #### `ServerInput`

-Issued to send data to the server's stdin.
+Issued to send data to the server's stdin

 #### `ServerOutput`

 Issued when the server gives a line on stdout.
-Allows the use of a pattern to only receive lines matching the pattern.
+Allows the use of a pattern to only receive lines matching the pattern

 #### `ServerStart`